By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 4. Fear (anxiety)

 All of these feelings have survival value at times.
 Joy and interest might stimulate us to find and eat food.
 Fear could help us avoid a man-eating animal.
-Not everyone experiences these feeling in the same way.
-We could lump the emotions of fear, anxiety, nervousness, scared or uncomfortable together.
+Not everyone experiences these feelings in the same way.
+We could lump the emotions of fear, anxiety, nervousness, scared, or uncomfortable together.
 Experience has shown me that teenagers will deny feeling any fear but may have a sizable list of things that make them nervous or uncomfortable.

 Not everyone experiences the same event by feeling the same emotion.
 One person may see a tornado and experience fear, another sadness and a third may experience interest and becomes a storm chaser.
-Past experience, beliefs about the event and genetics may all play a role in how we perceive an event.
+Past experience, beliefs about the event, and genetics may all play a role in how we perceive an event.

 Negative and Positive Emotions